cryptonerdcn/zkom_node/README.md

 You need to run `cairo_server` first, then run the frontend.

-For more information, please refer to the [Frontend README](Frontend/README.md).
+For more information, please refer to the [Frontend/README.md](https://github.com/YanYuanFE/zcalk-web/blob/master/README.md)).

 ## TASKS: